astares/Tealight/README.md

 ### Versioned REST APIs

 There are different architectural styles to define a web based API.
-As with any regular API you might want to version you API and use a specific part of the URL to depict the version that is used.
+As with any regular API you might want to version your API and use a specific part of the URL to depict the version that is used.

 If you want to do this you can use another pragma to